wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 You can add contacts, see them, and when you press the Alert button, it sends an SMS message to all of your contacts, letting them know your location and that you are in an emergency.

 Ready to get started?
 Let's build an emergency broadcast app!
-Prerequisites

 ### Prerequisites

-To follow this tutorial, you need Node (can [download it here](https://nodejs.org/en/download/)).
+To follow this tutorial, you need Node (you can [download it here](https://nodejs.org/en/download/)).
 You also need a Vonage account, which you can [register for here](https://www.vonage.com/communications-apis/).
 You will also need a [MongoDB account](https://account.mongodb.com/account/register).

 After you register for your MongoDB account, you need to set up a database, which you can learn to [do in MongoDB’s documentation](https://docs.mongodb.com/manual/tutorial/getting-started/).